PragmaticCoding/PragmaticCoding.github.io/_posts/2024-04-15-gradle-intellij.md

 }
 ```

-Groovy has the idea of "run configurations".
+Gradle has the idea of "run configurations".
 These are the contexts under which your code is going to run, and each context could require different libraries.
 There's a lot to this subject, but if you are just running and testing an application you're probably going to be dealing with `implementation` and `testImplementation`.

 Generally, if you need a library to run and use your application, you'll specify `implementation`.
 This will also have it available for testing purposes, too.
 If you just need it for testing, like a mocking library, you'll need to use `testImplementation` or maybe `testRuntimeOnly`.
 The documentation for virtually any of these libraries will tell you which context to use.